blu666/CIS192-projects/assignment3/REPORT.md

 ### How long did this assignment take you?
 Approximately 7 hours for in total
 ### What were some things you liked and didn't like?
-liked: very clear instruction for steps to follow (README) didn't like: the training & test performances for Bayes/Logit are only slightly higher than 0.5
+liked: very clear instruction for steps to follow (README)
+didn't like: the training & test performances for Bayes/Logit are only slightly higher than 0.5
 ### Tell me a joke! (from Quora)
-Interviewer: What’s your biggest strength ?
+Interviewer: What’s your biggest strength?
 Me: I’m an expert in Machine Learning.
 Interviewer: What’s 9 + 10 ?
 Me: I’m 3.
 Interviewer: Not even close.
 It’s 19.
 Me: It’s 16.
 Interviewer: Wrong.
 It's still 19.
 Me: It’s 18.
 Interviewer: No, it’s 19… Arghhh
 Me: It’s 19.
 Interviewer: You are hired.